zrhoffman/vscode-go/Settings-for-Visual-Studio-Code-Go-extension.md

 go.formatFlags | `[]` | Flags to pass to format tool (e.g. ['-s'])
 go.testOnSave | `false` | Run 'go test' on save for current package.
-It is not advised to set this to `true` when you have Auto Save enabled. go.coverOnSave | `false` | Run 'go test -coverprofile' on save go.coverageOptions | "showBothCoveredAndUncoveredCode" | Use these options to control whether only covered or only uncovered code or both should be highlighted after running test coverage go.testTimeout | "30s" | Specifies the timeout for go test in ParseDuration format. go.testEnvVars |  {} |  Environment variables that will passed to the process that runs the Go tests go.testFlags |  null |  Flags to pass to `go test`.
+It is not advised to set this to `true` when you have Auto Save enabled. go.coverOnSave | `false` | Run 'go test -coverprofile' on save go.coverageOptions |  | Choose between "showCoveredCodeOnly", "showUncoveredCodeOnly" and "showBothCoveredAndUncoveredCode".
+Default is "showBothCoveredAndUncoveredCode".
+Use these options to control whether only covered or only uncovered code or both should be highlighted after running test coverage go.testTimeout | "30s" | Specifies the timeout for go test in ParseDuration format. go.testEnvVars |  {} |  Environment variables that will passed to the process that runs the Go tests go.testFlags |  null |  Flags to pass to `go test`.
 If null, then buildFlags will be used.